zekoff/1gam-minesweeper/open_issues.md

 may involve editing the state machine so that once a tile is explored it is guaranteed to have nothing else of interest in it.
 - Apply gradient to battle text, or other method of showing bottom-to-top output
+- Add a bunch more variety to battle text

 ## Bugs

+- Combat text is cut off at the bottom for lines that almost fit when font size is 60.